erilu/R-for-data-science-walkthrough/r4ds_chapters1-3_walkthrough.md

 ![](r4ds_chapters1-3_walkthrough_files/figure-markdown_github/chp3_exercise_5-1.png)

-6.What happens if you map an aesthetic to something other than a variable name, like aes(colour = displ &lt; 5)?
+### 6. What happens if you map an aesthetic to something other than a variable name, like aes(colour = displ &lt; 5)?

 The aesthetic will be mapped to the output of the argument.
 Displ &lt; 5 will return TRUE for all points less than 5, and these points will be mapped to a separate color.
 Below is an example of displ &lt; 5 and cyl &lt; 5.